RagnarB83/ash-documentation/docs/QM-MM-protein.rst

         newfragment.xyz and newfragment.ygg
         and create the new PSF file named: newsystem_XPLOR.psf  .
 Also created is a PDB-file: new-system.pdb

+        Remember that when you delete atoms from a system atom indices will have changed.
+        Remember to update the QM-region and Active-Region definitions!

         **Add atoms to system (CHARMM)**